-3.6 STATE PARTICIPATION
+STATE PARTICIPATION (3.6)

-Where state participation in the extractive industries gives rise to material revenue payments.
+The EITI Requirement 3.6 (required) is defined as follows: Where state participation in the extractive industries gives rise to material revenue payments.

-When the extractive firm is a publicly-owned entity, the firm should follow the same data category recommendations, as for private firms, as laid out under Revenue Streams (4.1) and Licenses Requirements (3.9) in the report.
+When the extractive firm is a publicly-owned entity, the firm should follow the same data output recommendations, as for private firms, as laid out under Revenue Streams and Licenses Requirements in the report.
 A notation should be made to indicate if the firm is a state owned enterprise.

-The data formats and categories discussed here are those which relate to revenue flows where the government is both the receiver and the payee of revenues, i.e. flows (whether in cash or in-kind) flow from the extractive entity owned by the state, to other state departments.
-These recommendations are applicable for categories where the information has been made available to the EITI administrators.
+The data output recommendations discussed here are those which relate to revenue flows where the government is both the receiver and the payee of revenues, i.e. flows (whether in cash or in-kind) flow from the extractive entity owned by the state, to other state departments.
 Table 10 outlines these recommendations.

-Providing the context for state participation is recommended as good practice29.
+Providing the context for state participation is recommended as good practice.
 Inclusion of percentage equity share of the government in extractive enterprises, as well as clarification on how government participation is undertaken (through equity, contracts etc.) is recommended.